Brand Logo

 Stomach Cancer treatment ranges from Laparoscopic Surgery and General Surgery to Chemotherapy and Immunotherapy.
 While some of these treatments can cure your Cancer, others are recommended to keep Cancer under control.
 Hence, your Oncologist will prescribe the most suitable treatment plan for you, depending on your cancer stage and overall health.
 It can include:

-• Subtotal Gastrectomy in which the surgeon only removes the affected part of the stomach with the tumour.
-It can also be performed to alleviate the pain and symptoms of advanced cancer.
+• Subtotal Gastrectomy: Removal of the affected part of the stomach with the tumor.
+This can also help alleviate symptoms of advanced cancer.

-• Gastric Bypass Surgery in which the doctors attach the small intestine to the upper part of the stomach to cure patients with tumours in the lower part of the stomach.
+• Gastric Bypass Surgery: A procedure where the small intestine is attached to the upper part of the stomach to treat tumors in the lower part.

-• Immunotherapy is also a systemic cancer treatment that uses specialized drugs to boost the immune system so it can attack the tumour on its own.
+• Immunotherapy: A systemic treatment that uses specialized drugs to enhance the immune system's ability to attack tumors.